IslaExecutionSquad/website/docs/install-guide/faq.md

 ---
 title: Frequently Asked Questions - Isla Execution Squad
 description: You have a question.
-This page has the awnswer.
+This page has the answer.
 Maybe.
 image: https://www.islaexecutionsquad.com/assets/images/steam_library_no_logo.webp
 keywords:
   - Isla Execution Squad